jgarciasuarez/jgarciasuarez.github.io/index.md

 # Joaquin Garcia-Suarez
 ## About me

-I currently hold a post-doc position at EPFL, namely at the [Computational Solid Mechanics Laboratory](https://www.epfl.ch/labs/lsms/), Prof. Molinari’s group.
+I currently hold a post-doc position at the [Computational Solid Mechanics Laboratory](https://www.epfl.ch/labs/lsms/), Prof. Molinari’s group at EPFL.
 I received a PhD in Aeronautics at the Graduate Aerospace Laboratories at the California Institute of Technology ([GALCIT](https://galcit.caltech.edu/), minor in Applied and Computational Mathematics).

-I am a (continuum) mechanician with a leaning to —almost— all things “geo”: geomechnics, geophysics and geotechnical engineering (geology not yet though).
+I am a (continuum) mechanician with a leaning towards —almost— all things “geo”: geomechnics, geophysics and geotechnical engineering (geology not yet though).
 I’m very interested in everything concerning earthquakes.

-Oftentimes I also make excursions to Tribology (wear and friction) and Applied Mechanics (wave propagation in layered periodic media).
+Oftentimes I also make excursions into Tribology (wear and friction) and Applied Mechanics (wave propagation in layered periodic media).

 I approach problems as an engineer but without shying away from the theoretical aspects; in the words of [Prof. Hans Liepmann](https://oralhistories.library.caltech.edu/260/1/Liepmann%20OHO%20final.pdf): “understanding of fundamentals with an appreciation for applications”.